maxxxxxxxin/TriTan/README.md

 Current usage:
 ------------

-To use TriTan for two-modality, install it using pip:
+To use TriTan, install it using pip:

     (.venv) $ pip install TriTan